earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ```

-We can run any of these steps locally and be sure it will run exactly the same way in CircleCi.
-For example we can run the build step with `earthly +build`.

-Now we can update our `.circleci/config.yml` to use Earthly.
+Next we just need to update our `.circleci/config.yml` to use Earthly.

 ```{.yml caption=".circleci/config.yml"}
 version: 2.1